dnsimple/dnsimple-support/content/articles/redirect-heroku.markdown

 This article contains a list of the most common redirect scenarios for an application hosted on Heroku, along with some solutions for each scenario.

 <note>
 This article contains information about redirects and HTTPS.
-If you are not familiar about this topic, we encourage you to read [how redirects work with HTTPS](https://blog.dnsimple.com/2016/08/https-redirects/) before moving to the next section.
+If you aren't familiar with this topic, you can take a look at [how redirects work with HTTPS](https://blog.dnsimple.com/2016/08/https-redirects/) first.
 </note>

-## Redirect www to not-www (without HTTPS) {#redirect-nohttps}
+## Redirecting www to not-www (without HTTPS) {#redirect-nohttps}

 <note>
 If your application is using HTTPS, check the section [redirect www to not-www with HTTPS](#redirect-https).